Administrative Assistant Training Schools

 The same national estimates show that specialized administrative positions often yield a similar (or even higher) median annual wage.
 For example:*

-From 2016 to 2026, medical administrative assistants are expected to have the best overall job outlook with employment growth of 22 percent (about 129,000 new jobs).
-In fact, during that period, administrative assistants who work in doctors' offices and dentists' offices could experience job growth of about 20 percent and 18 percent, respectively.** However, plenty of opportunities will also be available outside the healthcare sector.
-On average, about 244,300 job openings are expected to become available each year for other kinds of administrative assistants over that 10-year period.***
+According to projections data from the Bureau of Labor Statistics, medical administrative assistants are expected to have the best overall job outlook with employment growth of eight percent (about 85,800 new jobs) from 2021 to 2031.* But due to retirements and people leaving the occupation for other reasons, opportunities will also be available outside the healthcare sector.
+On average, about 211,200 job openings are expected to become available each year for non-legal and non-medical administrative assistants over that 10-year period.

 Plus Sides of the Profession